kokoko3k/koko-aio-slang/docs-ng.md

     the image will be blurred in a way or another.<br>
     You can selectively keep the part of the image which does not contain<br>
     artifacts sharp by using the followin controls.<br>
-    This allow to selectively blend artifacts.
+    This allow to selectively blend artifacts.<br>
+    <br>Enabling this features automatically disabled dedithering feature.

     Consider artifacts above this treshold:
         Tune this to select more or less artifacts, depending on their strength.
     Show selected artifacts mask (need glow/blur enabled)